Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 ## Config

 The Configuration APIs `IProvideConfiguration`, `IConfigurationSource` and `CustomConfigurationSource` have been deprecated.
-Code based API can be used instead.
+The equivalent code based API can be used instead.

 ### [Audit](/nservicebus/operations/auditing.md)